-Proposed subsection (e)(1) requires requesting cultivation licensees to provide the name of the licensee making the request.
+The Department proposes readoption of subsection (e)(1), which requires requesting cultivation licensees to provide the name of the licensee making the request.
 Requiring the name of the licensee that is requesting the modification is necessary for administrative ease and clarity, and ensures that the Department considers modified renewal dates for the appropriate licensee.

-Proposed subsection (e)(2) requires requesting licensees to provide the license number and current expiration date.
+The Department proposes readoption of subsection (e)(2), which requires requesting licensees to provide the license number and current expiration date.
 The Department determined that requiring the license number and current expiration date is necessary for administrative ease and clarity, and ensures that the Department has all necessary information to process the request and considers modified renewal dates for the appropriate cultivation licensee.

-Proposed subsection (e)(3) requires requesting licensees to identify a requested modified renewal date that is on or after the date of submission of all the information required by this section to the Department.
+The Department proposes readoption of subsection (e)(3), which requires requesting licensees to identify a requested modified renewal date that is on or after the date of submission of all the information required by this section to the Department.
 The Department determined that requiring the cultivation licensee to identify a requested modified renewal date is necessary for clarity, as it ensures that the Department has all relevant information required to process the request.
 Licensees cannot retroactively change their past commercial cannabis activities that have already been exercised under their license; accordingly, the Department determined that it was necessary to clarify to cultivation licensees that they may only identify a modified renewal date that is on or after the date of submission of their request.

-Proposed subsection (e)(4) allows requesting cultivator licensees to concurrently identify whether they are also requesting to be placed in Limited Operations Status pursuant to section 15020.1, or make a change in cultivation license size pursuant to section 15020.2 to effectuate the changes allowed by the statute.
+The Department proposes readoption of subsection (e)(4), which allows requesting cultivator licensees to concurrently identify whether they are also requesting to be placed in Limited Operations Status pursuant to section 15020.1, or make a change in cultivation license size pursuant to section 15020.2 to effectuate the changes allowed by the statute.
 Moreover, the Department has determined requesting information for concurrent requests is necessary for administrative ease; it enables the Department to process all pending cultivation license requests in an efficient and timely manner.

-Finally, proposed subsection (e)(5) requires a requesting cultivation licensee to provide the name, phone number, email address, and signature of the designated primary contact person or designated responsible party for the cultivation licensee submitting the request.
+Finally, the Department proposes readoption of subsection (e)(5), which requires a requesting cultivation licensee to provide the name, phone number, email address, and signature of the designated primary contact person or designated responsible party for the cultivation licensee submitting the request.
 Oftentimes, the Department has found that as it reviews licensee submittals, it has clarifying questions that must be directed to the licensee.
 The Department determined it is necessary to clarify that cultivation licensees should provide an appropriate point of contact in case the Department must reach out for additional information related to the request.

-Proposed subsection (f) provides that the Department shall verify that all requirements for modifying a cultivation license renewal date have been met.
+The Department proposes readoption of subsection (f), which provides that the Department shall verify that all requirements for modifying a cultivation license renewal date have been met.
 This is necessary to ensure that only cultivation licensees that meet the requirements will qualify for a modified renewal date.
-This proposed subsection also indicates that upon confirming the requirements have been met, the Department shall notify the cultivation licensee in writing that the requirements for the requested modified renewal date have been met and shall disclose the fees the cultivation licensee must pay for the modified license term or the amount that will be refunded by the Department.
+This proposed subsection also indicates that upon confirming the requirements have been met, the

+Department shall notify the cultivation licensee in writing that the requirements for the requested modified renewal date have been met and shall disclose the fees the cultivation licensee must pay for the modified license term or the amount that will be refunded by the Department.
 This is necessary to inform the cultivation licensee that the requirements for their request have been met and inform the cultivation licensee of the appropriate licensing fee that must be paid, or alternatively, the amount of refund they are entitled to for excess fees paid to date.